A Non-Metric Approach to Space, Time and Gravitation: 3 The role of gravity

 We conclude that any difference between active and passive mass-energy is a violation of the SEP since there are locally measurable consequences of this.
-But the fact that the locally measured $G$ is variable only via the variation of (atomic) units (in contrast to any ``physical" variation in $G$ independent of the variation of units) is important regarding the interpretation of experiments.
-So far it seems that no experiment has been capable of ruling out the formal variation of $G$.
+But the fact that the locally measured $G^{\rm eff}$ is variable only via source composition and the variation of (atomic) units (in contrast to any ``physical" variation in $G^{\rm eff}$ independent of said causes) is important regarding the interpretation of experiments.
+So far it seems that no experiment has been capable of ruling out said variations of $G^{\rm eff}$.